Why Most Real Estate Websites Don’t Work

 So, you can see how this approach shifts your website away from what you want and more towards what your customer would be attracted to, and it's doable to replicate for any type of customer in any market.

 I'd recommend you start by establishing who you are looking to attract, what their major challenges are, and how you can be a resource for them.
-I walk you through how to do this in my marketing plan, which you can download here.
+I walk you through how to do this in my Target Marketing Workbook, which you can download here.

 Mistake 2: The Focus of Your Site is All Listings or Home Searches